-For students of politics and associated disciplines, our new Master of Politics provides an exciting opportunity to develop valuable communication and analytical skills whilst obtaining a highly sought-after postgraduate qualification that combines coursework with a research dissertation.
+For students of politics and associated disciplines, our Master of Politics provides an exciting opportunity to develop valuable communication and analytical skills whilst obtaining a highly sought-after postgraduate qualification that combines coursework with a research dissertation.

 It is designed to provide academic preparation for graduates seeking careers in professions such as diplomacy, the public service, teaching, journalism, business, or policy analysis, research and development.
 It also serves as a foundation qualification for graduates interested in advancing to a PhD.

-This Masters’ level qualification enables top graduates from any discipline to become a qualified Primary or Secondary School teacher.
+This Masters’ level qualification enables top graduates from any discipline to become a qualified Primary or Secondary school teacher.

 The programme includes placement in schools, bringing together theory and practice.